-For assignments that must be completed or turned in online, the 24-hour period includes weekends.
-For example, if an assignment is due online Wednesday at 11:59 PM, the 2-day cutoff for submitting the assignment (with penalties, as noted previously), will be Friday at 11:59 PM.
+Because all assignments for this class are submitted online via Canvas, the 24-hour period includes weekends.
+For example, if an assignment is due online Thursday at 11:59 PM, the 2-day cutoff for submitting the assignment (with penalties, as noted previously), will be Saturday at 11:59 PM.